 C: emission factors estimated on the basis of available literature;

-D: emission factors estimated applying similarity considerations and/or extrapolation.
+D: emission factors estimated by applying similarity considerations and/or extrapolation.

 For BC emission factor estimation it is proposed to use a BC fraction of TSP of 0.0261, c.f.
 Appendix B.

-The heavy-duty vehicle emission factor is calculated by adjusting the passenger carICE emission factor to fit heavy-duty vehicle experimental data:
+The heavy-duty vehicle emission factor is calculated by adjusting the passenger cars’ ICE medium emission factor to fit heavy-duty vehicle experimental data:

 EFTSP,B,HDV=1.956⋅LCFB⋅EFTSP,B,PC (6)